ibm-cloud-docs/containers/cs_loadbalancer_about.md

 <br />

-## Components and architecture of an NLB 2.0 (beta)
+## Components and architecture of an NLB 2.0
 {: #planning_ipvs}

-Network load balancer (NLB) 2.0 capabilities are in beta.
-To use an NLB 2.0, you must [update your cluster's master and worker nodes](/docs/containers?topic=containers-update) to Kubernetes version 1.12 or later.
-{: note}

 The NLB 2.0 is a Layer 4 load balancer that uses the Linux kernel's IP Virtual Server (IPVS).
 The NLB 2.0 supports TCP and UDP, runs in front of multiple worker nodes, and uses IP over IP (IPIP) tunneling to distribute traffic that arrives to a single NLB IP address across those worker nodes.